 NOTE: Your Windows application software may override this setting.
 Check the paper size you have selected in your software programs.
-Envelope paper sizes are not saved as permanent default paper size.

 Paper Source

 The Paper Source box sets the default paper input tray or option.
 The choices that appear in the Paper Source box depend on the model of HP LaserJet printer you have installed.